kbb29/wordle-solver/README.md

 ### Intial Results

 You can see from the duration curve that this seems to beat the Naive model, acheiving about 3.75 guesses per episode.
+It frequently chooses the words "oater" or "arose" as the first guess in each episode.
 Training is very slow however, because the a lot of computation is required to produce the action vectors (and we have to calculate *all* the action vectors to identify the best candidate).

 ## Policy Gradient Approach

 NOT IMPLEMENTED YET

 The aim here is to use a NN to represent the policy, rather than the value function.
-We will simplify the actions (ie, so that we have a few actions, rather than 12000):
+We will shrink the action space (ie, so that we have a few actions, rather than 12000).
+This will remove the model's ability to learn novel strategies, rather it will just be learning when to employ the different strategies (actions) that I give it.
+Start with these 3 word selection tactics:

-1. choose a word which matches the current history
+1. choose words which match the current history
-1. choose a word which contains the greatest number of new letters
+1. choose words which contain the greatest number of new letters
-1. choose a word which has the highest frequency score
+1. choose words which have the highest frequency score

-1. choose a word which has the highest uniquness score
+then we will construct 6 actions by choosing every possible order of these strategies
+1. 1,2,3
+1. 1,3,2
+1. 2,1,3
+1. 2,3,1
+1. 3,1,2
+1. 3,2,1

 for all these actions there may be multiple words, so sample a random one.
 The policy then becomes a logistic regressor which selects one of these actions to execute.
 The loss to train the regressor will be derived using the policy gradiet theorem.